deeplearning4j/deeplearning4j/ADRs/0012 - Model Hub-Zoo Download Implementations.md

 For each of tensorflow and pytorch we will be storing models under huggingface but reusing the staging techniques from the tensorflow and onnx frameworks.

+Huggingface model paths should be direct to files.
+The URL format is: https://huggingface.co + the repo name followed by resolve/main/file_name This file name should be a path to a raw model file.
+Optional pre processing maybe desirable for huggingface downloaded models.
+The biggest reason for this is due to many huggingface repos supporting multiple frameworks.
+1 or more files maybe relevant for import.